nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 Instead, focus on writing clean, simple, and correct code first, and only optimize when profiling indicates that a particular section of code is causing performance issues.

+# 2023-12-15
+- Today's programming wisdom is to write code that is easy to understand and maintain.
+Code should be written with the assumption that someone else will need to read and modify it in the future.
+This means using clear and concise variable names, commenting code thoroughly, and avoiding unnecessary complexity.
+Additionally, it's important to write code that is modular and follows best practices for design patterns.
+By writing code that is easy to understand and maintain, developers can save time and reduce errors in the long run.